vishnusudha/wavedrom2/README.md

 # wavedrom2
-This are the four files for Read and Write Transfers with Waitrequest
+This are the four files for Read and Write Transfers with Waitrequest in avalon